Valparaíso in 3 Days

 Palacio Baburizza

 The Palacio is an interesting building with stained glass, wrought iron and an intriguing marble shower.
-The building outclasses the art it contains, but there is a great view across the city and port to the neighbouring town of Viña del Mar.
+The building outclasses the art it contains.
+But there is a great view across the city and port to the neighbouring town of Viña del Mar.

 Palacio Baburizza